Artesia Uber Accident Lawyers

 California Assembly Bill 5 And Proposition 22

 California Assembly Bill 5 (AB5), passed in September 2019, classified rideshare drivers as employees.
-This meant that Uber drivers could receive the benefits that regular employees do.
-Also, if they were found to be at fault in an accident, Uber, as a company, would also be held responsible.
+It means that Uber drivers could receive the benefits that regular employees do.
+Also, if Uber were at fault in an accident, the company would be responsible.

-But about a year later, Proposition 22 (Prop 22) was passed in November 2020, which reclassified rideshare drivers as independent contractors or gig workers.
-This received tremendous support, even if it meant drivers would lose employee benefits, and Uber would be mostly free from legal repercussions for their drivers’ negligent or wrong behaviors.
+About a year later, Proposition 22 (Prop 22) was passed in November 2020, which reclassified rideshare drivers as independent contractors or gig workers.
+It received tremendous support, even if it meant drivers would lose employee benefits, and Uber would be mostly free from legal repercussions for its drivers’ negligent or wrongful behaviors.

 What To Do After An Uber Accident